Bush v. Gore lawyer: Trump's dangerous nonsense

+(CNN)As the countdown to the November 8 election proceeds, one major party candidate continues his jihad against American democracy, twisting the knife ever deeper not just into himself and his unhinged quest for the most powerful position on the planet but into the very heart of our body politic.

+And he defends doing so by deliberately misapplying what happened 16 years ago in Bush v.
+Gore, a case in which I represented Vice President Gore both as lead counsel in all the briefs filed on his behalf in the Supreme Court and as the oral advocate in the first of the two Supreme Court arguments in that fateful case

-As I'll explain in a moment, he and his dutiful surrogates are spewing utter nonsense .
+As I'll explain in a moment, he and his dutiful surrogates are spewing utter nonsense.

 But first let's look at how we arrived at this dangerous moment — one in which Donald Trump, remarkably enough the nominee of the once-great Republican Party founded by Abraham Lincoln, is seeking not to hold the Union together but to deny that its history and its constitutional foundations rest on the principle of peaceful transition between presidential administrations.